samu8991/pds_project/README.md

 2. [Usage](#usage)
 ---
 ## Build instructions <a name="building"></a>
-This project can be executed either on windows or linux os.
+This project can be run on both windows and linux operating systems

 ### Linux <a name="linux_build"></a>